debiki/talkyard-prod-one/README.md

 and ransomware-encrypts everything — you'd lose all data.

-There's also a script you can copy-paste to that off-site backup server, and run daily via Cron, to get notified via email if backups stop working.
+There's also a script you can copy-paste to that off-site backup server, and run daily via Cron, to get notified via email if backups stop working — but no, not yet implmented `[BADBKPEML]`.

 See [docs/copy-backups-elsewhere.md](./docs/copy-backups-elsewhere.md).